khonello/ExceptHook/README.md

 If anywhere in your code there are any of these options trigger different behaviours.
 - `#: fix`
 - `#: enhance`
+- `#: explain`

 ##### Fix
 This will contact `Groq` LLM to fix the exception code.

 ##### Enhance
-This will enhance the traceback in a well structured way
+This will enhance the traceback in a well structured way.

+##### Explain
+This will provide an explanation on what triggered the exception and how to fix it as comment at the top.

 #### Environment
 Create a virtual environment and activate it